-The site encompasses 11.51 acres and contains a large, brick warehouse, which occupies approximately 7 acres of this property.
-Built in 1927 for the California Packing Company, better known today as the Del Monte Company, the Del Monte Warehouse was part of the first phase of construction for the Encinal Terminals, which is located just north of the project site
+The site encompasses 11.51 acres and contains a large, brick warehouse, which occupies over 5 acres of this property.
+The warehouse was built in 1927 for the California Packing Company, better known today as the Del Monte Company.
 Del Monte ceased using the former cannery/warehouse in the 1960s; currently the building operates as a general-purpose warehouse.
 In December 2003, the City's Historic Advisory Board designated the building as a City monument and it is listed in the City of Alameda's Historic Preservation Inventory.
 Although the warehouse has been listed as a historical building locally in Alameda, it does not have either State or federal designations, and it is eligible for listing on the National Register.

 The northern boundary of the project site abuts Encinal Terminals along the future alignment of Clement Avenue.
 The eastern edge of the property runs down the center of Entrance Road, abutting the former Chipman Warehouse property.
-Surrounding land uses in the vicinity include the Wind River office / research park, Alaska Basin channel, the Encinal Terminal and Oakland Estuary beyond, to the north.
+Surrounding land uses in the vicinity include the Wind River office / research park, Alaska Basin channel, the Encinal Terminals and Oakland Estuary beyond, to the north.
 To the south are primarily single family residential neighborhoods and Littlejohn Park (see Figure 2).